Skip to content

 replace_ranges(black, white, [(200, -1)])

-A callback function can be used to replace frames based on frame properties.
+A callback function can be used to replace frames based on frame properties or frame numbers.
 The function must return a boolean value.

 Example of using a callback function